isabelxklee/bookliker-practice-challenge-nyc04-seng-ft-071220/solution_instructions.md

 * Open `http://localhost:3000/users` to see all the user instances.
 * Run `open index.html` to see your app in the browser.
 * Don't forget to refresh the browser every time you make a change in your code.
+* Make a copy of `db.json` and save it as `original_db.json`.
+This is so that you can always refer back to the original database in case you mess up the database with incorrect PATCH requests.

 <a name="challenge-1"/>